 Konstantin Ash (Ph.D.
-University of California – San Diego) is an assistant professor in the Department of Political Science, specializing in comparative politics and international relations.
+University of California – San Diego) is an assistant professor at the School of Politics, Security, and International Affairs, specializing in comparative politics and international relations.
 Specifically, he focuses on explaining participation in political conflict and violence, ranging from protests and riots to insurgencies and terrorism and using these findings to make group-level quantitative inferences, particularly with respect to conflict in the Middle East, North Africa and the broader Islamic World.

 David Dumke is the Director of the Prince Mohammad Bin Fahd Program for Strategic Research and Studies at UCF.
 He writes regular columns for both Al Ahram Weekly and Saudi Gazette.
 He has worked on regional projects in a number of fields, including politics, business and academia.
 He also brings a background in entrepreneurship, having established numerous firms serving specific needs, whose clients, partners, and collaborators include governments, NGOs, business organizations and private-sector entities.